Discover Ancient Egypt

 Accommodation for 5 nights in 5 stars Hotel in Cairo BB.

-Steigenberger Hotel El Tahrir or similar hotel + Le Méridien Cairo Airp. (final night)
+Steigenberger Hotel El Tahrir or similar hotel + Le Méridien Cairo Airport (final night)

 Accommodation for 4 nights onboard 5 stars Nile Cruise on full board basis.